clarkenewsh/final-year-project-vle-webapp/content/articles/second-blog-post-test.md

 ---
-title: My first Blog Post
+title: My second Blog Post
-description: Learning how to use @nuxt/content to create a blog
+description: Testing blog posts forthe home page blogs
-img: first-blog-post.jpg
+img: second-blog-post.jpg
-alt: my first blog post
+alt: my second blog post
 ---

 ## This is a heading
-Welcome to my first blog post using content module
+Welcome to my second blog post using content module

 This is some more info